bryancole/sendtools/README.rst

 --------

 Sendtools is a collections of classes for efficiently consuming iterators into one or more data structures.
-It compliments the itertools module and other the excellent facilities python offers for iteration.
+It compliments the itertools module and the other excellent facilities python offers for iteration.
 Sendtools is useful when:

  * Your source iterator is too big to fit in memory
- * Your data source is I/O bounds so you don't want to make more than one pass
+ * Your data source is I/O-bound so you don't want to make more than one pass
- * You want to collect data into two or more lists (or other collection)
+ * You want to collect data into two or more lists (or other collections)
  * You want to group, filter, transform or otherwise aggregate the data

 Such situations occur when you're analysing query-sets from large databases or